Introduction

 ...

-it again1, showing that cabal
+We can install cabal it again1, showing that cabal can build and install

 local packages from source and when doing so downloads dependencies from

-Hackage, in this case cabal-install-solver
+Hackage, in this case cabal-install-solver and hackage-security.

 We can (and oftentimes must) use targets to specify some or all

 of the components of a package.
-Many cabal
+Many cabal build tool commands require a

-will fail if not given a target.
+target and in fact, cabal build will fail if not given a target.

 - The

-target includes every component. - The
+alltarget includes every component. - The

 $ cd cabal-install-3.10.3.0/